Walkthrough: Creating and Running a Load Test Containing Unit Tests

-Click the CreditTest unit tests listed in the Available Tests pane, which lists all the Web performance tests and unit tests in the test project.
+Choose the CreditTest unit tests listed in the Available Tests pane, which lists all the Web performance tests and unit tests in the Web performance and load test project.

 Repeat steps 3 and 4 for the DebitTest and FreezeAccountTest unit tests.

-When you have finished adding the three unit tests, click OK.
+When you have finished adding the three unit tests, choose OK.

 You are presented with the test mix.

 Move the slider under Distribution for the CreditTest slightly to the right to adjust the test distribution.
 Notice that the other sliders move to the left automatically so that the distribution remains at 100%.

 Select the LAN connection type to add to the network bandwidth mix.

 You can add more network types.
 Use the sliders to adjust the test distribution and weighting.

 To specify computers to monitor with counter sets during load test run